PATHS-UP is happy to announce the 2020 Innovation Seed Fund Winners. A total of $90,000 of grants were awarded to students and faculty this year,

 PATHS-UP is excited to announce our newest innovation partnership and Industry/Practitioner Advisory Board Member – the United States’ Food and Drug Administration (FDA).
-Read more about what this partnership will bring to PATHS-UP below.

 Congratulations to Dr. Dino Di Carlo from UCLA on receiving a new R25 grant from the National Institute of Biomedical Imaging and Bioengineering.

 The PATHS-UP team is happy to announce the following recipients of the Seed Funding awards.

 PATHS-UP would like to congratulate Dr. Mark Benden being named a Senior member of the National Academy of Inventors inaugural class.